Most Recent Update:

 As anyone who is a pet parent knows, our pets are part of our family.
 The Beloved and I are cat people, for sure, but we both grew up with dogs and love them as well.
-And when we visit family, we are also visiting their pets as well.
+And when we visit family, we are also visiting their pets.

 Just as Shadow was Candace’s dog, Heath was surely Ken’s dog.
 Heath, a handsome and gentlemanly Collie, was a sweetheart and wanted nothing more than to please his people.
 Check out the link so you can see him with his cart.
 He also loved to do freestyle even more than Shadow did, and he did it very well.

 We asked about postponing our visit, but they wouldn’t hear of it.
 Aside from looking forward to this visit for weeks, Ken and Candace certainly needed something to distract them from their sadness over Heath.
-We had already planned on making margaritas while we were there as that is sort of a tradition whenever we get together, so I told them I’d bring extra.
+We had already planned on making our signature top shelf margaritas while we were there as that is sort of a tradition whenever we get together, so I told them I’d bring extra.